enterspeedhq/enterspeed-docs/docs/tutorials/umbraco-nextjs/intro.md

 # Setting up Enterspeed with Umbraco and Next.js

 :::info
-This tutorial describes how to use it with Umbraco V8 and Umbraco V9.
+This tutorial describes how to use it with Umbraco V8, Umbraco V9 and  Umbraco V10.

 Feel free to use Umbraco Cloud or different installation.
 :::